zashaweinberglab/type-II-A-leader-repeat/README.md

 ## Installation

 The scripts require Python version 3, a recent version of Perl and the bash interpreter.
-The only non-standard Python library is the Python bindings for the [ViennaRNA library](https://www.tbi.univie.ac.at/RNA/)
+The only non-standard Python library is the Python bindings for the [ViennaRNA library](https://www.tbi.univie.ac.at/RNA/)  You'll likely have to set the `PYTHONPATH` environment variable to point to the `site-packages` directory in which the Python bindings are installed.
+The remaining Python libraries should be in the repository.
+For the script to draw the diagrams in Figures 5A, note that the `skbio` module is defined in the package `scikit-bio`.

 To generate Figure 5A, the software packages Clustal Omega and Phylip are required, as explained below.